Rowing Machine Technique: Master Proper Form for Better Results

 The sequence is: legs, back, arms (drive) → arms, back, legs (recovery).
 Drive with legs first, then open the back, then pull arms.
 On recovery, reverse: arms extend, body hinges forward, then legs compress.

-For steady-state cardio: 18-24 strokes per minute.
-For intervals: 24-32 SPM.
-For max efforts: 32-40 SPM.
-Lower stroke rates with more power per stroke is generally more efficient than high rates with weak strokes.
+For steady-state cardio: 18–24 strokes per minute.
+For intervals: 24–32 SPM.
+Lower stroke rates with more power per stroke tend to be more efficient than fast, weak strokes.

 Usually from over-reaching at the catch (rounding the lower back) or over-extending at the finish (leaning back too far).
-Keep core engaged throughout, maintain neutral spine, and don't over-reach with the back.
+Keep your core engaged, maintain a neutral spine, and avoid reaching too far forward.